 Mr. Firn, American and British, was an employee of Russell Investments from 1988 until his retirement in June 2014.
-In that time he managed various departments within the Adviser's EMEA team including Legal, Compliance, Risk Management, Internal Audit, Product Development and Marketing.
-He also acted as principal liaison with the government, regulatory and industry groups in EMEA and advised members of senior management in other regions in which the Russell Group operates on business, product and legal matters.
-Mr. Firn holds a law degree from Southern Methodist University, Dallas, Texas, and is a member of the Washington State, American and International Bar Associations.
-He is a director of a number of management companies and collective investment schemes of Russell Investments, authorised by the Central Bank and in the Cayman Islands.
+He spent eight years advising Russell Investments' US investment advisory, mutual fund and ERISA businesses before relocating to London in 1996.
+During his 18 years with Russell Investments in London he managed several departments, including the assurance function, product development and marketing teams.
+He was the principal liaison with government, regulatory and industry groups in EMEA, and advised members of senior management in other regions in which the Russell Investments' Group operates on business, product and legal matters.
+Currently Mr. Firn is a non-executive director on the boards of fund management, administration and distribution companies authorised by the Central Bank and in the Cayman Islands.
+He holds a law degree from Southern Methodist University, Dallas, Texas, and is a member of the Washington State, American and International Bar Associations as well as the UK's Institute of Directors.